Edward King (Ohio politician)

-Edward King (March 13, 1795 – February 6, 1836) was an Ohio legislator and lawyer who was twice Speaker of the Ohio House of Representatives, and was on the first faculty of the Cincinnati Law School.
+Edward King (March 13, 1795 – February 6, 1836) was an American politician and lawyer.
+He was an Ohio legislator and twice Speaker of the Ohio House of Representatives, and was on the first faculty of the Cincinnati Law School.

 Early life

 Edward King was born at Albany, New York on March 13, 1795.
 He was the fourth son of the Honorable Rufus King (1755–1827), who was then a Senator, and Mary (née Alsop) King.
 His maternal grandparents were John Alsop, a prominent merchant and Mary (née Frogat) Alsop.
 He had four brothers, including John Alsop King, the Governor of New York, Charles King, who was President of Columbia University, James Gore King, a U.S. Congressman, and Frederic Gore King.

 His father became the U.S. Ambassador to Great Britain in 1796, and Edward spent his early youth in London.
 He returned to the United States and graduated from Columbia University and from law school in Litchfield, Connecticut.